appliedAI-Initiative/accsr/README_dev.md

 Data Access library
 =======

-This repository contains the data_access python library together with utilities for building, testing, documentation and configuration management.
+This repository contains the accsr python library together with utilities for building, testing, documentation and configuration management.
 The library can be installed locally by running

 ```python setup.py install```